Prismatic

 As we've noted above, the best SaaS integration platform for you is the one that enables you to build the integrations you need to meet your business requirements.
 Let's look at a few scenarios and see which platforms are ideal for each.

-Scenario 1 – Your company intranet needs to display a combined calendar showing employee vacation/leave schedules for several different company offices.
+Scenario 1 – Your company's intranet needs to display a combined calendar showing employee vacation/leave schedules for several different company offices.
 Each of those offices uses a different calendar app.

-The key for this scenario is to provide an integration within your company.
+The key to this scenario is to provide an integration within your company.
 No external users are involved.
 Therefore, an enterprise iPaaS is the right platform for this scenario.

 Scenario 2 – Your SaaS app is an applicant tracking system (ATS).
 You have dozens of customers who use your app.
 Each of these customers needs to integrate the same data from your ATS into its HRIS.
 However, your customers use more than a dozen different HRIS apps.